NodeBB/nodebb-english/installing/os/ubuntu.rst

     $ cd nodebb
     $ npm install --production

+Now, you need to configure your MondoDB database.
+To do this, refer to :doc:`MongoDB <../../configuring/databases/mongo>`:

 Start the NodeBB Web Installer, and continue setup at http://127.0.0.1:4567, and select "MongoDB" as your database type.